enix/ansible-proxmox-ve/README.md

 - `proxmox_ve__net_template` - template used for `/etc/network/interfaces` configuration on the host, default: interfaces.j2.
 The path can be either changed or overloaded in your playbook.
 The default template only provide a basic bridge configuration.
 - `proxmox_ve__storage_lvm` - description of lvm storage to initialise and configure in proxmox. exemple configuration above.
 - `proxmox_ve__storage_lvm_options` - options to change in lvm.conf. default: `none`.
+- `proxmox_ve__lvm_disable_auto_activation` - Disable lvm auto activation of volumes.
+Can be usefull on systems with lvm shared storage.
+- `proxmox_ve__lvm_event_activation` - Configure lvm event activation of volumes.
+Can be usefull to disable on systems with lvm shared storage.
 - `proxmox_ve__lvm_global_filter` - lvm global_filter. default: `[ "r|/dev/zd.*|", "r|/dev/mapper/pve-.*|" "r|/dev/mapper/.*-(vm|base)--[0-9]+--disk--[0-9]+|"]`.
 - `proxmox_ve__storage_iscsi` - description of iscsi storage to configure in proxmox. exemple configuration above.
 - `proxmox_ve__storage_iscsi_options` - options to change in iscsid.conf. default: